h-aldarmaki/h-aldarmaki.github.io/_pages/arvoice.md

   </span>

   <div style="font-size: 16px; text-align: justify;">
-    <p>ArVoice is a multi-speaker Modern Standard Arabic (MSA) speech corpus with fully diacritized transcriptions, intended  for multi-speaker speech synthesis,  and can be useful for other tasks such as speech-based diacritic restoration, voice conversion, and deepfake detection.
+    <p>ArVoice is a multi-speaker Modern Standard Arabic (MSA) speech corpus with fully diacritized transcriptions, intended  for multi-speaker speech synthesis,  and can be useful for other tasks such as <b>speech-based diacritic restoration</b>,<b> voice conversion</b>, and <b>deepfake detection</b>.
 ArVoice comprises: (1) a new professionally recorded set from $6$ voice talents with diverse demographics, (2) a modified subset of the Arabic Speech Corpus; and (3) high-quality synthetic speech from $2$ commercial systems.
 The complete corpus consists of a total of $83.52$ hours of speech across $11$ voices; around $10$ hours consist of human voices from $7$ speakers.The modified subset and full synthetic subset are available on HuggingFace.
 To access the new professionally recorded subset, <a href="/" > sign this agreement </a> .
 If you use the dataset or transcriptions provided in Huggingface, <u>place cite the paper</u>.
 </p>
 </div>